mikeal/ZDAG/SPEC.md

 this is strictly a compression rule that must be enforced reliably at encode and decode time to ensure determinism.

-We can then follow the same rules as DELTA compressed Maps, encoding the DETLA from the prior key +1 and terminating with 0.
+We can then follow the same rules as DELTA compressed Maps, encoding the DELTA from the prior key +1 and terminating with 0.

 This means that when you have a unique un-ordered list all you need to do is apply the sorting